Terror Laundering in the Israeli-Hamas War

 Summary

 Members of the Islamic Resistance Movement (Hamas), the de facto government of Gaza, exert total or near-total control over every aspect of Gazans' lives, including medical infrastructure and journalism.
 The internationally-designated terrorist group has, from its inception, made a policy of systematically crushing dissenting voices.
-Hamas's media manipulation has contributed to a widespread but false belief that, in the current conflict (beginning October 7th, 2024), the Israeli military and government have systematically targeted civilians with munitions (or fired indiscriminately) and have engaged in attempted mass starvation.
-This manipulation is possible because casualty information flows from Hamas-controlled medical infrastructure to the UN and various humanitarian organizations, which, intentionally or not, support Hamas's use of lawfare against Israel.
+Hamas's media manipulation has contributed to a widespread but false belief that, in the current conflict (beginning October 7th, 2023), the Israeli military and government have systematically targeted civilians with munitions (or fired indiscriminately) and have engaged in attempted mass starvation.
+This manipulation is possible because casualty information flows from Hamas-controlled medical infrastructure to the UN and various humanitarian organizations, which, intentionally or not, support Hamas's use of lawfare (the use of legal systems and institutions to damage or delegitimize an opponent) against Israel.
 This strategy would not be as successful if not for large segments of international press who are all too eager to comply with Hamas's manipulation of the narrative.

 Jump to Section